JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 > Peter is a digital media renaissance man, equally skilled in visual design, game design, and game programming.
 Peter began his career as a designer for TIME online, where he designed the award-winning web content feature "Last call: Face of Alcoholism."
 He has held a number of positions since then, including Director of Technology at Churchill Communications, a New Jersey-based Medical Communication Company. where he managed web and CD-ROM projects and lead IT research and technical development.
 Peter also helped found the Game division at Funny Garbage, developing several online games for the Cartoon Network website.
 He currently holds an Adjunct Professorship at New York University's Interactive Telecommunications Program, where he teaches Game Development.

 Lee (no relation) has continued contributing to games (often with Zimmerman) since his time at gameLab, including "Additional Thanks" in 2013's Rogue Legacy[^peter-lee-thanks].
-He has since helped start gaming festivals and nonprofit schools[^lee-schools], a Korean "big game" (e.g. immersive experience) design studio Nolgong[^nolgong], and speaks at events worldwide (e.g. Germany[^lee-germany], Hong Kong[^lee-hong-kong]).
+He has since helped start gaming festivals and nonprofit schools[^lee-schools], a Korean "big game" (e.g. immersive experience) design studio Nolgong[^nolgong], and speaks at events worldwide (e.g. Germany[^lee-germany] & Hong Kong[^lee-hong-kong]).

 #### Frank Lantz (Director of Game Design)